circlefin/malachite/specs/consensus/accountable-tm/acountable-tm.md

 Accountable Tendermint is a slight variation of Tendermint that ensures the detection of amnesia attacks in runs in which agreement is violated.
 Note that this differs from double vote evidence.
-Double votes can be detected also in (more likely) cases, where agreement is not violated because only a few individual processes misbehave.
+Double votes can be detected also in (more likely) cases where agreement is not violated because only a few individual processes misbehave.

 Still, this algorithm ensures that in all cases where agreement is violated, the